msizimkhize/Stellar-Motion-MATLAB-Project/README.md

 # Stellar Motion: MATLAB Project

-An investigation on the red and blue shift od light wrt Earth by the use of MATLAB commands and formulae.
+An investigation on the red and blue shift of light w.r.t.
+Earth by the use of MATLAB commands and formulae.

 ***
 ## Context